Energetic Nutrition

 Q. What are the different types of fibroids?

-A. There are four different types: Subserous (outer wall), Submucosal (inside the uterine cavity, Intramural (within the uterine wall), Penduculated (attached to the uterus by a stalk)
+A. There are four different types: Subserous (outer wall), Submucosal (inside the uterine cavity, Intramural (within the uterine wall), Penduculated (attached to the uterus by a stalk).

 Q. Can fibroids grow in different parts of the uterus?

-A. Yes, fibroids can grow in many different locations around and in the uterus
+A. Yes, fibroids can grow in many different locations around and in the uterus simultaneously.

 Q. What are some of the symptoms associated with uterine fibroids?

-A. Heavy menstrual bleeding, irregular menstrual bleeding and spotting, pelvic pressure and pain, urinary frequency and urgency, constipation and hemorrhoids, infertility, loss of pregnancy.
+A. Heavy menstrual bleeding, irregular menstrual bleeding and spotting, pelvic pressure and pain, cramping, urinary frequency and urgency, constipation and hemorrhoids, infertility, loss of pregnancy.

 Q. Can I expect to see a discharge as the fibroid is breaking down?